davidgfitzgerald/time-tracker/devlog.md

 practice/production I would not publically publish this potentially sensitive information.

+## Sat 7th Dec

+Just steamtrained some work in about an hour.

+Had some code that was taking parameters from the client to update a task such as the duration and realised this was a problem because we should never trust the client.
+It would be incredibly easy to 'hack' and forcibly input tasks with arbitrarily large durations.
+Instead, now we calculate the duration on the server when the request comes in.

+I also added the `/api/tasks/[id]` endpoint such that the client (and the server) can retrieve an individual task by ID and also update a task by ID.

 ## Fri 6th Dec

 Back to it after a little while off.